Abalone is a type of shellfish that has been eaten for centuries in many parts of the world.

 Additionally, studies have shown that regularly eating abalone may help prevent serious illnesses like coronary heart disease and atherosclerosis.

-12. May Aid In The Detoxification And Cleaning Of The Kidneys
+12. Detoxification And Cleaning Of The Kidneys

 Recent research shows that this aquatic mollusk may help the kidneys in very important ways.